Timbuctoo, New York: Background

-Gerrit Smith, a wealthy abolitionist and land owner, announced in 1846 his plan to remedy this situation, giving away 120,000 acres of land to 3,000 needy Black New Yorkers in 40 acre lots.
-It created rural land ownership and self-sufficiency for Black people as an alternative to urban city life; gave Black men access to the right to vote; and was an alternative response to the influx of Irish and white immigrants competing for urban employment.
+Gerrit Smith, a wealthy abolitionist, announced in 1846 his plan to remedy this situation, giving away 120,000 acres of land to 3,000 needy black New Yorkers in 40 acre lots.
+It created rural land ownership and self-sufficiency for black people as an alternative to urban city life; gave black men access to the right to vote; and was an alternative response to the influx of Irish and white immigrants competing for urban employment.

-Rural life seemed a way to escape from the racist atrocities that many Black people faced during this time, especially from slave catchers looking for fugitives, some of whom would kidnap and sell free Blacks into slavery.
+Rural life seemed a way to escape from slave catchers looking for fugitives, some of whom would kidnap and sell free blacks into slavery.
 It was also a solution to the housing shortages and epidemics that plagued their crowded neighborhoods.
 "It seemed probable, the [scandalous?] political aspect would be exhibited of a town in New York controlled by negro suffrages, and represented in the county Board by colored supervisors."

 Frederick Douglass and Henry Highland Garnet worked with Smith to promote the land distribution and recruitment to the Adirondacks.
 Smith wanted a certain type of person to inhabit Timbuctoo as they would be representing the masses.
 Some of the characteristics that those who wanted to live in Timbuctoo should possess included being completely sober, showing self-restraint, being responsible, and having good morals.

-Thus was created the community of Timbuctoo, as well as one in Vermontville near Bloomingdale, and Blacksville near Loon Lake, New York.
+There were similar initiatives in Vermontville, near Bloomingdale, and Blacksville, near Loon Lake, New York.